 Rosehasathorn, Co-Editor Fall 2015 + Spring 2016

 Hi everyone!
-This is Shannon, otherwise known as Rosehasathorn!
+This is Shannon, otherwise known as Rosehasathorn.
 I am a Communication studies major with a passion for all things social justice.
-I am so incredibly excited to be writing for ShoutOut! for the first time this semester and I hope that I make you all proud.
+I am so incredibly excited to be writing for ShoutOut!
 I have been a self-proclaimed feminist since my third grade teacher told me that my biggest aspiration in life should be finding a husband, which I cleverly replied with “eww boys have cooties.”
 Though my opinion of the second half of that statement has changed (mostly), I still to this day get openly opinionated by the first half.
-I work for the the LGBT&Ally Education Program and I was an Orientation Peer Advisor.
-So, this past year has really given me some insight on just how important female empowerment and intersectionality is.
-I cannot wait to get started and to hear back from anyone- old or new readers!
+I work for the the LGBT&Ally Education Program, have been an Orientation Peer Advisor, and just finished an internship with Planned Parenthood Federation of America.
+So, these past few years have really given me some insight on just how important female empowerment and intersectionality is!

 Eternallyfeminist, Co-Editor Fall 2015 + Spring 2016